Hidden-bottom hadronic decays of $\Upsilon(10753)$ with a $\eta^{(\prime)}$ or $\omega$ emission: numerical results

 \section{numerical results}

 Before presenting the numerical results, we need to illustrate how to determine the relevant coupling constants.
-The coupling constants $g_{\Upsilon_{1}\mathcal{B}^{(*)}\mathcal{B}^{(*)}}$ defined in Eq. (\ref{DBB}) are extracted from the corresponding decays widths of $\Upsilon_1(3D)$, which are quoted from Ref. \cite{Wang:2018rjg}.
-In Ref. \cite{Wang:2018rjg}, the calculated width of $\Upsilon_1(3D)$ is $\Gamma_{\Upsilon_1(3D)}=54.1$ MeV, which is in very good agreement with the recent measurement $\Gamma_{\Upsilon(10753)}=(35.5^{+17.6 +3.9}_{-11.3 -3.3})$ MeV \cite{Abdesselam:2019gth} by Belle.
-Thus, we think that using the results of Ref. \cite{Wang:2018rjg} to extract the coupling constant between $\Upsilon_1(3D)$ and a pair of bottomed mesons is reasonable.
-Finally, The decay widths and the corresponding coupling constants are listed in Table \ref{coupling constants}.
+The coupling constants $g_{\Upsilon_1B^{(*)}B^{(*)}}$ depicting the coupling between $\Upsilon(3D)$ and a pair of bottomed mesons are extracted from the corresponding decays widths, which are quoted from Ref. \cite{Wang:2018rjg}.
+The decay widths and the corresponding coupling constants are listed in Table \ref{coupling constants}.
+As for $g_{\Upsilon(4S)BB^{(*)}}$, the $g_{\Upsilon(4S)BB}$ is determined by the corresponding partial decay width given in Ref. \cite{Wang:2018rjg}, while the $g_{\Upsilon(4S)BB^{*}}$ can be fixed by $g_{\Upsilon(4S)BB}$ and Eq. (\ref{relationships between coupling constants}) in heavy quark symmetry.
+Numerically, $g_{\Upsilon(4S)BB}=13.224$ and $g_{\Upsilon(4S)BB^{*}}=1.251\ \text{GeV}^{-1}$ are used in this work.

 For $g_{\Upsilon B^{(*)}B^{(*)}}$, $g_{h_{b}B^{(*)}B^{(*)}}$ and $g_{\chi_{bJ}B^{(*)}B^{(*)}}$ defined in Eq. (\ref{SBB}), Eq. (\ref{PBB}) and Eq. (\ref{PJBB}), respectively, the symmetry implied by the heavy quark effective theory is needed to be considered.
 Under this symmetry, these coupling constants are related to each others through the global constants $g_{S}$ and $g_{P}$, which are expressed as